-A day on which a transaction can be settled by means of delivering securities and/or making payments of cash.
-Actions required to fulfil the contractual obligations of a transaction, such as the service of notices and other communications, can also only be performed on a Business Day.
+Under the GMRA, this is a day on which a transaction can be settled by means of delivering securities and/or making payments of cash.
 The ability to deliver securities and/or make payments of cash requires that the relevant securities settlement systems (SSS) and/or cash payment systems be open for business.
 Weekends are therefore not Business Days.
 Public holidays are also usually not Business Days.
 However, in the eurozone, cash payments can be made in euros on any day on which the TARGET2 inter-central bank payments system is open, regardless of whether payments systems are operating in individual eurozone member states.
 TARGET2 closes only on New Year's Day, Easter Friday and Monday, May Day, Christmas Day and the day after Christmas Day.